mryhryki/video-to-gif/README.md

 # video-to-gif

-This is an experimental tool that allows you to convert video to GIF using only your browser with ffmpeg.wasm.
+This is an experimental web app that convert video to GIF using only browser with [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm).

 https://video-to-gif.vercel.app/